qzaidi/quran/README.md

 The second argument to select is optional.

-Currently, only arabic text and a single english translation is supported ( M H Shakir).
+Currently, only arabic text and english, hindi and urdu translations are supported.
 To fetch both the arabic text and translation, set the language option to en.

 ```